You just provided your client with your product or service, and now it’s time to get paid. Should be pretty straightforward, right?

 At Keap, we refer to the hodgepodge of tools as The Kludge.
 Bouncing back and forth between tools and keeping information scattered between paper and spreadsheets, makes it hard to stay on top of your game (and maintain your sanity), get more clients, get paid quickly, and ultimately grow your business to its fullest potential.

 In today’s fast-paced world with increasingly demanding clients, small businesses are under pressure to stay on top of their game and provide the best possible experience.
-In our 2018 Infusionsoft by Keap Value Outcome Survey we found out that 80 percent of customers we talked to expect small businesses to be available around the clock, online and by phone.
+In our 2018 Keap Value Outcome Survey we found out that 80 percent of customers we talked to expect small businesses to be available around the clock, online and by phone.

 Now unless you’ve been blessed with Superman’s powers, there’s no way you can keep up with these trends if you’re still using manual processes.
 As Superman would say, “Have no fear!”
 You can be a superhero.
 Yes, you!
 By using a tool that allows you to integrate all your tools into one place—yes, even payment processing.